 Mental competency evaluation OK'd for grandson charged with murder in Pine Grove

 Feb.
-16—POTTSVILLE — A Schuylkill County judge on Tuesday granted a request for a mental competency evaluation for a Pine Grove man charged with killing his grandmother at their home last month.
+17—POTTSVILLE — A Schuylkill County judge on Tuesday granted a request for a mental competency evaluation for a Pine Grove man charged with killing his grandmother at their home last month.

 Judge Jacqueline Russell granted the request of public defender Lora McDonald to have Kalvin Lee Clark, now 33, seen by experts to determine whether he would be mentally capable of assisting with his defense should the charges against him go to trial.

 Clark was charged by state police Trooper Ian Keck of the Schuylkill Haven station with causing the death of Sharon Lee Zimmerman at 89 N. Tulpehocken St. between 1 p.m.
 Jan.
 23 and 3 p.m.
 Jan.
-24. He faces one count each of murder of the first degree, murder of the third degree, aggravated assault, strangulation, recklessly endangering another person and simple assault.
+24. He faces one count each of first-degree murder, third-degree murder, aggravated assault, strangulation, recklessly endangering another person and simple assault.

 Russell asked Clark if he understood that the purpose of the hearing was not to determine the facts surrounding the charges but if he is mentally competent to move forward with the case.